 The County released the Public Review Draft of the 2021-2029 Housing Element on July 8, 2021 for review and comment.
-The draft was available on the County's website and direct noticing was sent to groups and individuals interested in the Housing Element update process.
+The draft was available on the County's website and, in an effort to reach all segments of the community, direct noticing was sent to community meeting attendees and groups and individuals interested in the Housing Element update process.
+Public comment was encouraged throughout the duration of the 60-day review period of the Housing Element.
+The revised public review draft was posted to the County's website on December 13, 2 weeks prior to resubmittal to HCD.
+Direct noticing was sent to local agencies, neighborhood groups and individuals interested in the Housing Element update process.